TomKrauss/pks-edit/doc/manual/macro_language.md

 native int edit_replaceText(EDITOR anEditor, string aSearch, string aReplace, int reOptions, int nRange, int nReplaceActions);
 ```

-### PKSMacroC signatures
+### Signatures

+Signature define the way, macros and functions may be called in the PKSMacroC language.
+Signatures are by default defined through the
+declaration of a native method (return type + parameter types).
+To describe special call behavior, one may defined an explicit signature
-1st signature token defines the return type of the method.
+parameter on the @Method annotation.
+In the explicit signature definined, the 1st signature token defines the return type of the method.
+Subsequent tokens define the type of the call parameters.

 Signature tokens may be: